QILI418/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr Qili Gao is a Research Fellow in Urban Mobility and Inequality.
-She has already worked on SIMETRI project for years based at our partner university - Shenzhen University (2020) and Hong Kong PolyU (2021).
-Her research interests include spatial-temporal data mining, urban informatics, and analysis on human mobility and activity behaviours for urban and transport planning.
+Dr. Qili Gao is a Research Fellow in Urban Mobility and Inequality.Her research interests include spatial-temporal data mining, urban informatics, and analysis on human mobility and activity behaviours for urban and transport planning.
 She has published several papers in human mobility patterns, jobs-housing relationships, segregation and transport-based inequality.
 She was also awarded the National Natural Science Foundation of China for Youth and the Postdoctoral Foundation of China.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "static/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.